texastribune/infinite-proteus/README.md

     proteus.addEditor(editor);

-Where an editor is an object with this structure:
+Where an editor is an Object with these options:

     name        : String
                   The name of the editor, e.g.: TinyMCE, wysihtml5, ACE, CodeMirror